csc-training/csc-env-eff/_hands-on/example_tutorial.md

     ```bash
     echo 'project_XXXX/YOURUSERNAME'   # Use commented code whenever clarification is necessary
     ```
+    - Try to get the code block indented nicely in hte rendered product
 ## Get started

 💬 This is the first phase of this tutorial eg. a preparation.